zackrylangford/zackrylangford/README.md

 ## [August](https://github.com/zackrylangford/openai-august)

 August is a project driven by openai.
-We’re just getting started and are working hard to bring a fully functional application to the market.
-We have started building a chat application that you can check out by following the link below:
+August is currently able to chat, rewrite resumes based on job descriptions, and coach a user through crafting a complete blog post as well as adding an image to the post!
+Check it out by following the link below:

 <div align="center">